Susitino Sionepoe: Life after priesthood

-Fr.
-Susitino has worked in four different Dioceses since his ordination.
+Sionepoe has worked in four different Dioceses since his ordination.
 He was Parish Vicar of both Nuku'alofa and Houma in the Roman Catholic Diocese of Tonga under then newly-consecrated Bishop Soane Lilo Foliaki.
 After two years in Tonga, he returned to New Caledonia where he worked in the Archdiocese of Nouméa until 2012.

-He was elected as Oceania Provincial Vicar of the Marists in 2012, and resided in Suva, Fiji.
+Sionepoe was elected as Oceania Provincial Vicar of the Marists in 2012, and resided in Suva, Fiji.
 He was concurrently made Religious Superior of the Marists in Wallis and Futuna.
 He held both positions until his appointment as Bishop in 2018.
 When appointed as Bishop, he was working in pastoral ministry alongside the Marist Fathers in Yale, New Caledonia.

 Appointment as bishop

 After the resignation of Bishop Ghislain Marie Raoul Suzanne de Rasilly on December 24, 2018, Sionepoe was appointed by Pope Francis on the same day.
 Attended by people on both islands, his consecration as Bishop was held on March 24, 2019 and presided by Archbishop Michel-Marie-Bernard Calvet, Archbishop of Nouméa.
 Assistant Bishops included his predecessor, Ghislain Marie Raoul Suzanne de Rasilly and the Bishop of Port-Vila, Jean-Bosco Baremes.
 The letter announcing his appointment was read out by Monsignor Edward Karaan, Charges d'Affaires of the Apostolic Nunciature of New Zealand and the Pacific Islands.
 His consecration was attended by Bishops and Priests of the Diocese, as well as a delegation of 200 people from New Caledonia, including the President, Philippe Germain.
 He then was hosted by the Lavelua with a traditional Kava Ceremony and feast on the mala'e of Sagato Soane Palace.

-The Bishop then held a thanksgiving Mass at his place of birth, Vaitupu, Wallis and Futuna, on March 25.
+Sionepoe held a thanksgiving Mass at his place of birth, Vaitupu, Wallis and Futuna, on March 25.
 He is the second Wallisian to hold the position.
 He is also the second person born in Hihifo to hold the position, after Laurent Fuahea.

+Sionepoe was named Archbishop of Nouméa in 2025.